 Hence, the new policy actors need to be a generation of pioneers, able to think out-of-the-box.
 The problem of ageing population and ageing workforce cannot expect to be just solved thanks to migration.
 International recruitment may be a faster and cheaper solution for problems such as domestic underproduction, inadequate skill-mix or geographical misdistribution but it does not resolve the underlying causes of workforce problems, and foreign health professionals may not fill the "right gaps"5.
 Social networks of policy actors and active population need to be strengthened, including both young and older ones.
-Population itself needs to be committed in finding a new way of living, the different generation need to be committed in finding a new way of cooperating.
-On the other side, research should not only follow the system strain, but also look at human needs and requirements.
+Population itself needs to be committed in finding a new way of living, the different generation need to be committed in finding a new way of living.
+The different generation need to be system strain, but also look at human needs and requirements.
 Healthcare workforce should be looked at as a source of value, which is different at different ages, in this way.